altamashkhn/Credtid-Card-Segmentation/README.md

 # Credtid-Card-Segmentation
-Credit card customer segmentation according to their behaviour
+Credit card customer segmentation according to their behaviour using Factor Analysis

 Background
 We are provided with 12 months of data of credit card holders, marketing team of a company wants to target the potential customers of different-different behavior, so that they can make a marketing strategy to target them easily according to their behavior.
 Also, can provide them suitable offers so that overall productivity can increase hence profit.